 The effect of the ozone hole and the damage done to the layer is still not very well understood.
 Apart from the gradual decrease of the ozone layer all over the world, there is little quantifiable evidence of new holes appearing any time soon.
 Even so, a number of countries have been working towards mitigating the damage.

-It also sparked off renewed research about how weather patterns and natural phenomenon may be disturbed small changes in the atmosphere.
-Ozone depletion is not as serious as it once was, but nonetheless it has had an impact on the planet.
+It also sparked off renewed research about how weather patterns and natural phenomena may be disturbed by small changes in the atmosphere.
+Ozone depletion is not as serious as it once was, but nonetheless, it has had an impact on the planet.

 The ozone layer does not face rampant ozone depletion anymore, as most governments and environmental agencies have worked hard to reduce the emission of CFCs.
 This has proven to be a success and is the base for further work in reducing dangerous emissions.